MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 This "Getting Started" Guide will launch you on your way to building your own extension.
 It introduces the major pieces associated with Extensions giving you real examples and discussion.

-If you want to jump directly into building your first extension jump in to section 1 below on building your first extension.
-If on the other hand, you are not familiar with the Extension concepts and architecture, I strongly encourage you to read on here and learn what extensions are all about.
+If you want to jump directly into building your first extension jump in to section 1 below.
+If on the other hand, you are not familiar with the Extension concepts and architecture, I strongly encourage you to read on, and learn what extensions are all about.
 It will make building extensions much easier as you'll understand the motivations behind them.

-## Incrementally build a NASA picture of the day app
+## Incrementally build a NASA picture of the day app across 6 sections

+Each section has the completed extension source installation package referenced in it.

 <details>
 <summary>Build a simple extension that pops up NASA picture of the day</summary>